 - Arduino Nano (classic)

 What you’ll need

 - 2 x female/female jumper cables (or some other way of connecting pins on the board)

-- USB cable
+- A data USB cable compatible with your board

 Disconnect the board from your computer or battery.

-Connect the board to your computer and open the Arduino IDE or the Arduino Create Web Editor.
+Open Arduino IDE or the Web Editor.